-- Install QGIS3 by doing to the QGIS download page and selecting under Long term release repository (most stable) the QGIS Standalone Installer Version 3.10 (32 bit).
-This gives you an executable file which you run to install QGIS3.
-Use the default folder C:\Program Files (x86)\QGIS 3.10 (or C:\Program Files\QGIS 3.10 on a 32 bit machine) as the installation folder.
-Note that it is essential that you select QGIS3 rather than the earlier QGIS2, because they use different versions of the Python language, and it is also essential that you select a 32 bit version because QSWAT3 and the SWAT Editor use the 32-bit Microsoft Access.
-We recommend that you select the long term release version of QGIS (currently 3.10) because that is the one we test QSWAT3 against.
-From now on we will use Program Files as a folder name, even though it will be Program Files (x86) on a 64 bit machine. - You may already have a SWAT Editor 2012 if you are an ArcSWAT or QSWAT user, and if so you do not need to install a new one, unless you want to update your SWAT executable. - If you do want to install SWAT Editor 2012 version, you should put it in its standard place C:\SWAT\SWATEditor.
+- Install QGIS3 by going to the QGIS download page and selecting a long term release standalone installer. - This gives you an executable file which you run to install QGIS3.
+Use the default folder C:\Program Files (x86)\QGIS 3.... or C:\Program Files\QGIS 3.... as the installation folder.
+We recommend that you select a long term release version of QGIS because that is the one we test QSWAT against.
+From now on we will use Program Files as a folder name, even though it may be Program Files (x86) on a 64 bit machine. - You may already have a SWAT Editor 2012 if you are an ArcSWAT or QSWAT user, and if so you do not need to install a new one, unless you want to update your SWAT executable. - If you do want to install SWAT Editor 2012 version, you should put it in its standard place C:\SWAT\SWATEditor.
 For the SWAT 2012.10.23 version, unzip the installation archive Swateditor\Install\201210\723.zip (or a later version if available from http://swat.tamu.edu/software/arcswat/swateditor/) and double-click on the "setup.exe" program to install the SWAT Editor.
 This will launch the SWAT Editor install program.
 Use the default folder C:\SWAT\SWATEditor as the installation folder.

 The SWATEditor folder will consist of Databases folder, SwatCheck folder, SWATEditorHelp, and other SWAT executables.
 The database folder consists of SWAT2012 databases which require updating based on user available information (e.g. user soil, weather generator).
-Refer to Appendix I (page 71) on how to update a database.
-Refer to the SWATEditor\Documentation.pdf document in SWATEditorHelp for important information on how to get started with the SWAT Editor.
+Refer to Appendix I (page 78) on how to update a database.
+Refer to the

+SWATEditor\Documentation.pdf document in SWATEditorHelp for important information on how to get started with the SWAT Editor.

-If you already have a SWAT Editor 2012 because you are currently using QSWAT (with QGIS2) or ArcSWAT then you do not need to install the latest one, and you may prefer not to if you are in the middle of a project, as the latest one may well have a different version of the SWAT executable: it currently comes with version 681.
+If you already have a SWAT Editor 2012 because you are currently using QSWAT (with QGIS2) or ArcSWAT then you do not need to install the latest one, and you may prefer not to if you are in the middle of a project, as the latest one may well have a different version of the SWAT executable.